visiotec/vtec/README.md

 ### Homography Optimizer ###

 This library estimates the homography and photometric parameters that minimize the pixel intensity-based error between the reference the current images.
-This algorithm is called Intensity-Based Global (IBG), as it is uses a direct approach to the estimation, i.e. with no intermediate steps such as feature extraction or matching, and is robust to global illumination changes.
+This algorithm is called Intensity-Based Global Homography Optimizer (IBGHO), as it is uses a direct approach to the estimation, i.e. with no intermediate steps such as feature extraction or matching, and is robust to global illumination changes.
 We also offer 3 variants of the algorithm, which make different assumptions about the motion constraints involved.

 #### Documentation and Citing ####